thibaudcolas/ranking-to-pageviews/README.md

 ## Caveats

 - CrUX ranks origins (including protocol and full), while Tranco ranks hostnames.
-- Only 771 data points are available, 80% of which are for the 500k/1M ranks.
+- Only 650 data points are available, 80% of which are for the 500k/1M ranks.
 - The date ranges differ, so the site traffic reflected in the ranks and page views are for different time periods.
 - The pageviews dataset is for websites primarily intended for a USA audience, while the rankings are global.
-- Yearly pageview data is extrapolated from a specific 30-day period over the summer months in North America.
+- Yearly pageview data is extrapolated from a specific 30-day period so will show seasonal patterns relevant for North America.
 - There is no data for CrUX ranks above 1M (5M, 10M, 50M).

 ## Get the data